 Providing a Written Business Plan

 Taking the time to put together a bullet-proof business plan, complete with financial statements, tax returns, both business and personal, credit reports, and future business projections, can make all the difference.

-Sometimes you can, dot all your i's and cross all your t's, but you still are faced with a small business loan denial.
+Sometimes you can, dot all your i's and cross all your t's, but you still are faced with a denial.
 When this happens what can you do?
 Considering the top alternative funding solutions that are available to business owners like you, should be the next step in your request for business funding.
 There are several options available to you with just a few simple requirements.
 If you have an established business, that has been in operation for at least a year, and have the revenue needed to qualify, then a merchant cash advance may be just what you are looking for.
-Alternative lending, like this, is not based upon your credit score, but on business revenue.
+Alternative funding, like this, is not based upon your credit score, but on business revenue.
 So, even if you have bad credit or no credit, approval is still a possibility for your business.